nicolas-lang/factorio-create-release-action/README.md

 # GitHub Action for Factorio Mod Release

-This action will upload you Mod to the [Factorio Mod Portal](https://mods.factorio.com/)
+This action will upload the latest release of your mod to the [Factorio Mod Portal](https://mods.factorio.com/) You need to perform the initial upload to the portal manually to register the mod's metadata.

 ## Sample Workflow